 Recipe adapted from Paul’s Grilled Grouper Recipe, Food Network

 - 2 TB salt

 - 2 TB garlic powder

 - 1 TB onion powder

 - 1 TB cayenne

 - Mix all ingredients in a bowl.
 Store in airtight container.

-Important Note: You will only use 2-3 tablespoons of this mixture for the following grouper recipe.
+Important Note: You will only use 1 tablespoon of this mixture for the above grouper recipe.
 There will be seasoning leftover for future use.
-Do not use entire amount for recipe, just 2-3 tablespoons.
+Do not use entire amount for recipe, just 1 tablespoon.

 More easy fish recipes like this Cast Iron Grouper for you to try: